 The Philosophy Department rotates or modifies the content of its upper-level seminars on an ongoing basis.
 The Department also makes some modifications in its normal courses, rotating content in and out.
 Doing so allows philosophy faculty to keep courses fresh and exciting for the students, and helps to keep faculty interest and enthusiasm high.
-For example, Dr. Money had taught the PH 381 seminar as a course on Nietzsche, as a seminar on personal identity, and as a course on the intelligent design-evolution controversy.
-Similarly, Dr. Jacobs has taught the same course as a seminar on philosophy and literature, the aesthetics and ethics of class, and the politics and aesthetics of food.
+For example, Dr. Money had taught the PH 381 seminar as a course on Nietzsche, as a seminar on personal identity, as a course on the intelligent design-evolution controversy, and as a course on ethical naturalism.
 The title of the course is the same, but it is a new course nonetheless.
 This type of "internal evolution" takes place frequently within the Department.

-A number of changes have occurred in the philosophy curriculum in the last year.
+A number of changes have occurred in the philosophy curriculum in the last several years.
 In addition to the creation of the ethics minor (see above), the Department constructed an "ethics track" within the major.
 In addition, the Department modified the history of philosophy sequence, changing from a requirement that students take 3 out of 5 courses in the Department's historical sequence to a requirement that students take 3 of 4.
 PH302, Medieval Philosophy, was eliminated.
 In addition, the entire history sequence is now taught only at the 300 level; cross-listing of those courses as 200/300 level courses was eliminated.
 (See "Appendix Two" for an overview of requirements within the major.)
 Finally, both minors are now aligned at 18 in terms of the total credit hours required to complete them.
+The Department regularly meets to review its curriculum and identify ways in which it can be improved.